-- The name of the individual needing the assistance
+- Name of the individual needing the assistance

-- The date and time of the trial or hearing
+- Date and time of the trial or hearing

-- Is the individual needing the assistance the plaintiff, defendant, juror, witness, or court observer?
+- Is the individual needing assistance the plaintiff, defendant, juror, witness, or court observer?

 A Grievance Procedure is available for complaints from the general public about compliance with the Americans with Disabilities Act (ADA).
 The N.C.
 Administrative Office of the Courts (NCAOC) ADA Coordinator is identified in the grievance procedure and may be contacted with questions and requests for assistance that could not be answered locally.

 Deaf or hard of hearing: North Carolina law (G.S.
 Chapter 8B) has long required that a qualified interpreter be provided in any civil or criminal proceeding for any party or witness who is deaf or hard of hearing.
 Upon a finding by the court (judge, clerk, or other judicial employee) that a sign language interpreter is required, the court will make arrangements to appoint a qualified interpreter and will pay the interpreter's fees.
 To help judges, clerks and others, the NCAOC has prepared Guidelines for Accommodating individuals Who are Deaf or Hard of Hearing in the Courts.